How much Inheritance Tax is charged on a home depends on how the person who died owned it and how they passed it on.

 If a person passed on their home to their children (or someone else) before they died, it’s treated as a gift and the 7-year rule applies.

 The original owner can make social visits and stay for short periods in a home they’ve given away without affecting the 7-year rule.

 Giving away part of the home to someone who moves in

-If a person gave away half their home to their children (or someone else), who moved in and shared the bills, the half given away won’t be included in the valuation of the estate.
+If a person gave away half their home to their children (or someone else), the half won’t be included in the valuation of the estate if both:

 Giving away the home and living in it